ponyfoo/articles/2016/09-05--template-literals-strictly-better-strings/body.markdown

 Half of respondents still use single quotes, where close to half claim to be prefer template literals.
 Some replied to my tweet saying that they use template literals when they explicitly need interpolation or multiline support, but otherwise fall back to single quoted strings.

-Using backticks is better because you rarely need to escape backticks `` \` ``, you get multiline support, and you get variable interpolation.
-Many admitted they'd switch over from single quoted strings to template literals when interpolation or multiline support was required, so why not switch everything over by default and take advantage of the lower amount of `` \` `` escapes as opposed to `\'`?
+Using backticks is better because you rarely need to escape backticks `` \` `` or `` \${ ``, you get multiline support, and you get variable interpolation.
+Many admitted they'd switch over from single quoted strings to template literals when interpolation or multiline support was required, so why not switch everything over by default and take advantage of the lower amount of escapes?

 The only valid argument I've read against using template literals, much like with `const`, is that people are used to single quoted strings.
 While familiarity is a fair claim, you can conjure up the habit of using template literals very quickly, as we'll explore next.